KoTurk/Home/abstract_mvn.md

 <h1>Maven's Hidden Secrets and Treasures to speed up your build</h1>

-Pssst!
-Come closer, and let me share a secret with you.
-Have you heard about Maven Caching?
-It’s a feature that allows you to reduce your build time dramatically.
-How?
-Don’t tell it further, but you can improve your local build by adding an extension in your project file (pom) or your .mvn hidden config file.
+Ahoy, Maven Pirates!
+Gather around, for I have a treasure of knowledge to share with ye salty dogs. ☠️

+Ye be hearin' about this thing called 'Build Caching'?
+It’s a secret weapon that can make yer ship (build) sail faster than a seagull catchin' the wind! 💨

+How does it work, ye ask?
+Well, add an extension to the project file in the "pom" ye mateys call it.
+But don't think it's all smooth sailin' from there.
+Nay, ye need to do a bit of work on the pipeline too.
-Does it sound simple?
-Locally, yes, remotely, no. In your pipeline, we need to do some more.
-Let’s secretly add a remote (cache) server to your settings file and say goodbye to your extra coffee breaks.
+Arr, we be talkin' about addin' a remote (cache) server to the settings file, and then ye be sayin' goodbye to them extra (rum with) coffee breaks. 🤫☕️

-By applying some simple tweaks, we give your build a boost!
-Also, we will give you some tips on understanding the Maven lifecycles and improving your test and build by running them in parallel.
+By makin' a few simple tweaks, we give yer build a mighty fine boost!
+And ye be learnin' all about them Maven lifecycles too!

-But here's the catch: this secret information is only reserved for those joining this session.
-Shh... don't tell anyone else about this.
-It's our little secret to building success.
+We will show how to improve yer tests and run them in parallel, like enterin’ a ship. 🚢⚡️

+But hear me out, me hearties, for this be no ordinary treasure of knowledge.
+Nay, this is reserved for a select few, the likes of ye who be joinin' this session. 🤝

+So, keep yer lips sealed, and don't be tellin' a soul about this secret, aye?